Shoes with optimum cushioning, lateral support, and flexibility for daily workouts and studio sessions. See workout shoes

 The shoe employs the Air Cooled Memory Foam for its insole.
 This inner sole component not only delivers a comfortable footbed by attenuating shock, but it also ensures that the foot does not get hot because it employs breathable materials.

 The Skechers Flex Advantage 2.0 - The Happs utilizes the Skech-Knit Mesh, a type of woven material constructed as a one-piece fabric, for its upper.
 It has knit mesh and stitching accents in its side panels to add support to the top section.
+If a sock-like upper is desired, the Skechers Elite Flex - Hartnell may fit the bill.

 A traditional lace-up closure is used to keep the foot securely inside the shoe.
 The eyelets have been embroidered to prevent the holes from getting too big or tearing.